zhenisduissekov/dummy_service/README.md

 # dummy_service

-This is a dummy service that is has two endpoints which simulate integration with two individual systems: ABC and DEF.
-When request is received this service processes it, prepares its own request to one of the systems and sends it.
-When response is received service combines data and saves it to DB(Postgre) and responses to a client with a simple counter.
+This is a dummy service with two endpoints that integrate with two individual systems: ABC and DEF.
+When a user sends a request, this service processes it, prepares and sends its own request to one of the systems.
+As soon as a response is received this service combines data, saves it to DB(Postgre) and responses to a client with a simple counter and a statusOk.

 ## methods
     1. http://localhost:1111/api/register